madrus/nxmadrus/docs/tailwind.md

 ## Configure Styling Scripts

-We add the following scripts to the `package.json` in the root of `it-force` application:
+We add the following scripts to the `package.json` in the root of each application and library:

 ```json
 {